rntaquino/Project-Create-and-Mint-Token/README.md

 Select Dev - Hardhat Provider as your environment.

-To deploy the token, head to the deploy button and select the drop-down symbol near the text field.
+Head to the deploy button to deploy the token and select the drop-down symbol near the text field.
 Give the token a name and symbol before it is deployed.

 Click the "transact" button to deploy the contract.